- Unreal exhaust sounds

 - Neither transmission is particularly smooth

 - Not a number-generating sportscar (911, GT-R)

 - Styling is very similar to other Astons

 The 2015 Aston Martin V12 Vantage S raps an exotic soundtrack, and delivers unsubtle performance in a gentlemanly way.

-The Aston Martin Vantage is the closest thing to a real sportscar offered by the British ultra-luxury automaker--the rest of its lineup consisting of exotic grand tourers.
+The Aston Martin Vantage is the closest to an outright sportscar offered by the British ultra-luxury automaker—the rest of its lineup consisting of exotic grand tourers.
 Its smallest car, the Vantage is also the least expensive Aston, but with muscular V8 Vantage models priced from about $100,000 and topping out at the V12 Vantage S's base price near $185,000, it's not what you'd call inexpensive.